 With its pixelated art style, point ‘n’ click interface and RPG mechanics, it’s safe to say that the inspiration for this one lies within the Quest For Glory series.
-And quite frankly, it was about time someone ditched the strict puzzle-based design, in favor of a genre-blending experience like this, once more.
-Sure, there’s Hero-U and Quest for Infamy, but unlike Heroine’s Quest: The Herald of Ragnarok, neither are available at this point.
+And quite frankly, it was about time someone ditched the strict puzzle-based design, in favour of a genre-blending experience like this, once more.
+Sure, there’s Hero-U and Quest for Infamy, but unlike Heroine’s Quest: The Herald of Ragnarok, neither is available at this point.

 In theory, this means you could play through the game three times, as you won’t be able to e.g. pick locks or be all sneaky-sneaky, as a mighty warrior.
-You will however be able to bonk noggins and bash the skulls of trolls, giants, wolves and other less-than-friendly creatures with ease.
+You will, however, be able to bonk noggins and bash the skulls of trolls, giants, wolves and other less-than-friendly creatures with ease.
 Or you could simply conjure up a fireball or two, and BBQ them as the arcane sorceress.
 High replayability – check.

 That said, its core mechanics are still rooted deeply in the point ‘n’ click style of yesteryear, complete with ye ole walk/examine/interact/talk icons, and chatty NPCs (all of which are voiced, I might add).
 On top of that, would ya look at those lovely graphics?
 Just look at them.
 Go ahead.
 See what I mean?
 Exactly.
 Some may be getting a wee bit tired of the ‘pixel style’ at this point, but as long as they make it look good… why not?

 Seeing how Heroine’s Quest: The Herald of Ragnarok is available for free from the official website, you’ve got everything to win and nothing to lose by answering this call for a heroine – time to save the world!